MicrosoftLearning/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-## Provision a Cognitive Services resource
+## Provision an Azure AI Services resource

-Azure Cognitive Services are cloud-based services that encapsulate artificial intelligence capabilities you can incorporate into your applications.
-You can provision individual cognitive services resources for specific APIs (for example, **Language** or **Computer Vision**), or you can provision a general **Cognitive Services** resource that provides access to multiple cognitive services APIs through a single endpoint and key.
-In this case, you'll use a single **Cognitive Services** resource.
+Azure AI Services are cloud-based services that encapsulate artificial intelligence capabilities you can incorporate into your applications.
+You can provision individual Azure AI services resources for specific APIs (for example, **Language** or **Vision**), or you can provision a general **Azure AI Services** resource that provides access to multiple Azure AI services APIs through a single endpoint and key.
+In this case, you'll use a single **Azure AI Services** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings:
+2. In the top search bar, search for *Azure AI services*, select **Azure AI Services**, and create a resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Region**: *Choose any available region*